-The university has six colleges (Natural Science, Life Science & Bioengineering, Engineering, Information Science & Technology, Cultural Science, and Business), two schools (Innovation and Mechanical Engineering & Aerospace System), and eleven graduate schools (Nanoscience & Technology, Medical Science & Engineering, EEWS , Green Transportation, Innovation & Technology Management, Science and Technology Policy, Culture Technology, Management, Finance, Information & Media Management, and Information Security).
+The university has six (6) colleges: Natural Sciences, Life Science & Bioengineering, Engineering, Information Science & Technology, Cultural Science, and Business; two (2) schools for Innovation and Mechanical Engineering & Aerospace System; and eleven (11) graduate schools for Nanoscience & Technology, Medical Science & Engineering, EEWS (energy, environment, water, and sustainability), Green Transportation, Innovation & Technology Management, Science and Technology Policy, Culture Technology, Management, Finance, Information & Media Management, and Information Security.

-Since its inception, the university has always maintained a larger population of graduate students than undergraduates, positioning itself as a research-oriented university.
-About 60% of admitted undergraduate students are the graduates of science magnet high schools in Korea, and the rest come from Korean general high schools or from abroad.
+Since its inception, KAIST has maintained a larger population of graduate students than undergraduates, positioning itself as a research-oriented university.
+About 60% of admitted undergraduate students are graduates of science magnet high schools in Korea, while the rest comes from Korean general high schools or from abroad.

 Currently, 672 international students from 75 different countries are studying at KAIST.